-Catholic Charities ("Contractor") is a non-profit organization that provides intensive case management, peer support, housing navigation, and a supportive community environment for individuals, families, and veterans.
-Good Shepherd Village is a housing project located at 12596 SE 162nd Ave., Happy Valley, Or 97086.
-The property has one hundred and forty-two (142) housing units comprised of studios, one, two, and three-bedroom units supported by resident services (Resident Services or RS), with 58 of these units being dedicated to permanent supportive housing (PSH).
-Resident Services are further defined below.
+Do Good Multnomah ("Contractor") is a non-profit organization that provides intensive case management, peer support, housing navigation, and a supportive community environment for Veterans.
+Clayton Mohr Commons is a veteran housing project located at 314 Pleasant Avenue in the heart of Oregon City.
+The property has twenty-four (24) housing units comprised of studios, one and two-bedroom units, and strictly serves veterans with project-based vouchers.
+This ensures that the units stay affordable to households at or below 30% AMI.